-An annual report looking at pupil achievements in non-core subjects at Key Stage 2 and 3, including information by gender, subject and level of achievement for 2018.
+A report looking at pupil achievements in non-core subjects at Key Stage 2 and 3 for 2018.

-This is the latest release in the series: National curriculum teacher assessments of the non-core subjects
+This is not the latest release in the series: National curriculum teacher assessments of the non-core subjects

 Statistics on attainment in the non-core subjects includes final data for Wales for the 2018 teacher assessments.